 We hold events almost every month.
-Some feature speakers; some offer less formal Editors Talk Shop topics, at which we share experiences and get excited about ideas.
-No registration is required unless specified—just come out and join in!
+Some feature speakers; some offer less formal opportunities to share experiences and get excited about ideas.
+No registration or membership is required to take part—just come join in!

 Thursday, September 28 – 7:30-8:30 p.m.

 Social Media for Editors

 Location: The Lantern, 35 Barnes Road, St. John’s

 Looking to grow your business?
 Whether you’re using social media or considering it, David Brake will offer you tips and answer your questions on how best to approach this (and whether it’s worth doing at all).
 An academic, consultant, and journalist, David holds a PhD in Media and Communications from the London School of Economics and has published widely on social media.
 His most recent book is Sharing Our Lives Online: Risks and Exposure on Social Media.

 EDITORS TALK SHOP: The Apps You Love

 An informal session in which you can share (or learn about) the apps and software tricks we use—or are intrigued by— to make our working life easier.
 Bring along info about your favourites . . . we’ll share and then let the conversation ramble where it may.

 How to Work with an Editor: Three Perspectives